AberSailbot/SailbotManager/README.md

 ## Compiling

 Apache Ant and Java 1.7 are required to build the program.
+The script will compile all the classes into bin directory and create a runnable jar file called runSailbotManager.jar

-To compile, simply run
+To compile, run

+>ant compile

+then just

 >ant

-The script will compile all the classes into bin directory and create a runnable jar file called runSailbotManager.jar
+to create a runnable jar.

 ## Running